fissionjs/fission/docs/api/renderables/component.md

 Type: `function`

 This function is called when your component is preparing to unmount (be destroyed).
-Alias for `componentWillUnmount`.
+Alias for [componentWillUnmount](https://facebook.github.io/react/docs/component-specs.html#componentwillunmount).

 ```js
 var fission = require('fission');